"He said to them, 'Go into all the world and preach the gospel to all creation.'"

 Yes.
 We offer general spiritual counseling, to include spiritual marriage counseling.I'm getting married.
 Can someone from the church marry us?

 Yes, of course.
 We'd be honored.
 Please contact us to get started.We want to get married in a non-traditional setting.
-Will the Officiant mind being outside, in a barn, or in a pavillion?
+Will the Officiant mind being outside, in a barn, or in a pavilion?

 We'd love it.
 We're missionaries.
 You can't get far enough off the beaten path for us.
 We would be honored to do so.
 Please contact us to get started.Someone I care for is not well.
 Can someone come to my loved one for spiritual care?